 Symptoms of a URI can last from 4–21 days.
-Sneezing is the symptom which often lingers the longest, sometimes not disappearing until 3–4 weeks after infection.
+Sneezing is the symptom that often lingers the longest, sometimes not disappearing until 3–4 weeks after infection.
 However, if symptoms are not improving after 10–14 days, make an appointment to have your cat re-evaluated.
 Your cat may have something more complicated than a routine URI.

 My cat has continual bouts of runny eyes and/or sneezing—what causes this?

-The most common cause of intermittent and chronic conjunctivitis (inflammation of the tissues surrounding the eyeball) and rhinitis (characterized by a runny nose and/or sneezing) is a persistent herpesvirus infection.
+The most common cause of intermittent and chronic conjunctivitis (inflammation of the tissues surrounding the eyeball) and rhinitis (characterized by a runny nose and/or sneezing) is a persistent herpes virus infection.
 Some cats that acquire a herpes infection never eliminate it from the body.
 From time to time (up to several times a year and often after a stressful event) cats develop mild symptoms which generally do not require medical attention.
-We will often see recurrence of infection after a cat has been boarded, while the owner is moving, or during other stressful situations.
+We will often see a recurrence of infection after a cat has been boarded, while the owner is moving, or during other stressful situations.

 Are URIs contagious to people?

 Although it may seem that you and your cat sometimes get sick at the same time, the viruses that cause feline URIs are not transmissible to humans, and vice versa.
 The more likely explanation for this is that a pet and its owner may experience common stressors (such as changes in weather).
 However, in extremely rare cases, humans and cats may both be affected by Chlamydophila felis (a bacterium).
-The feline herpesvirus is not related to human herpes infections.
+The feline herpes virus is not related to human herpes infections.